 Section 44ADA is made for small professionals fenced in any of the professions listed below:

-Any professional whose total gross receipts are not more than Rs.50 lakhs in the preceding year; the income will be computed @ 50% of the total gross receipts of the business.
+For any professional whose total gross receipts are not more than Rs.50 lakhs in the preceding year; the income will be computed @ 50% of the total gross receipts of the business gross receipt.
+A turnover limit of 75 lakhs applies when 95% of receipts are in online mode.

 Section 44AE